1914 Auckland Rugby League season: Final

 A record crowd of 7,000 packed the Victoria Park sidelines with a sum of 300 pounds taken at the gates for the final which was a record for club games in Auckland.
 Ernie Bailey, one of the North Shore forwards dislocated his shoulder 15 minutes before full time but played on.
 Ponsonby played George Gillett at an extremely wide first five position which was criticised as they would indulge in long passing but make little progress, or else Gillett would kick too often.
 Beecham played out of position on the wing partly due to Ponsonby playing an extra back as they had the week prior.

 Top try scorers and point scorers

-None of the North Shore point scorers from their farcical Round 9 match with Newton Rangers were credited and therefore the following lists will be inaccurate as 43 points were scored by them.
-Of note in the point scoring lists is the prodigious scoring of Karl Ifwersen with 63 points.
-Indeed, Grafton only scored 75 points in total meaning he in all probability scored the highest percentage of team points in Auckland Rugby League history.
+None of the North Shore point scorers from their farcical Round 9 match with the Newton Rangers, in which North Shore scored 43 points, were credited.
+Due to this lack of record, the following lists are incomplete.

+Of note in the point-scoring lists is Grafton's Karl Ifwersen with 63 points.
+Grafton scored 75 points in total, meaning Ifwersen likely scored the highest percentage of team points in Auckland Rugby League history.